Pressil/Digital_Logic_Toss_Coin_Emulator/README.md

 # Digital Logic Toss Coin Emulator

-A first-year engineering experiment in discrete logic design, built from scratch using first principles.

 ## 📖 Introduction
 This project was initiated during my first year of college out of pure curiosity regarding how Integrated Circuits (ICs) function at a fundamental level.
 While studying digital logic in my major subjects, I wanted to apply that knowledge to build something tangible without relying on microcontrollers, pre-written libraries, or AI.